 Making a Decision

-A good fit can make all the difference, allowing you to look good and feel comfortable.
+A good fit can make all the difference, allowing you to look good and feel confident.
 Don’t settle for shoes that aren’t entirely comfortable just because they may be a little more stylish.

 Overall, finding good dress shoes doesn’t need to be an extreme hassle.
 Just make sure you pay attention to the fit and the way the shoe feels.
 Don’t forget that you may be wearing these shoes for a long time, and you may want to wear them multiple times.
-It’s important that you get shoes that aren’t going to become a literal pain.
+It’s important that you get footwear that isn’t going to become a literal pain.

 If you can, set aside a few hours or even a day to be thorough with your shoe shopping.
 Depending on your feet and the styles you find, you might discover that it doesn’t take much time at all, or that you may need more time in order to find your perfect fit.